-Our current structure offers a community class with 12-14 year olds in Middle School with many activities and experiences merged with our College students (Years 10-12).
+Our current structure offers a community class with 12-14 year olds in Middle School with some activities and experiences with our College students (Years 10-12) throughout the year.
 This structure fosters a unique caring, nurturing and ‘family’ based environment for targeting the specific needs of emerging teenagers and young adults.

 The Middle School Program